opera22/Palindromes/README.md

 # Overview
-This program traverses a string of any length (algorithm with O(N) space-time) and determines whether it's a palindrome or not.
+This program traverses a string of any length and determines whether it's a palindrome or not (algorithm has O(N) space-time complexity).
 If the user input is a palindrome, it asks the user if he/she would like to print it in a fancy box form.